 Day 11 – Kyoto

-For this day there is no fixed program.
-This will allow you to explore the city on your own or together with some of your travel companions.
-Your tour leader can help you with suggestions for other sights to visit, or to help you with booking a day trip or excursion.
-A good suggestions would be to rent a bicycle and go around the city center, Kyoto is perfect for cycling!
+Today there is no fixed program.
+You can explore the city on your own or together with some of your travel companions.
+Your tour leader can suggest other sights to visit, or help you book a day trip or excursion.
+Perhaps rent a bicycle and explore the city center, Kyoto is perfect for cycling!

 Day 12 – Kyoto